 During the year ended June 30, 2023, the Department adopted GASB Statement No. 96, Subscription-Based Information Technology Agreements (SBITAs).
 Guidance under GASB Statement No. 96 establishes uniform guidance for accounting and financial reporting for transactions that meet the SBITA definition.
-The Department evaluated its existing information technology contracts and determined that none meet the criteria to be considered as SBITAs under GASB Statement No. 96.
+The Department evaluated its existing information technology contracts and determined that none meet the criteria to be considered as SBITAs under GASB Statement No. 96 for the years ending June 30, 2024 and 2023.